-In this tutorial we will show you how to install and configuration of e107 CMS on your Ubuntu 15.04 server.
-For those of you who didn’t know, e107 is a free (open-source) content management system which allows you to easily manage and publish your content online.
-The e107 CMS provides all the features you need to build a basic website or a fully interactive web portal and it doesn’t require any knowledge of programming languages in order to use it to build a web site.
+In this tutorial, we will show you how to install and configure e107 CMS on your Ubuntu 15.04.
+For those of you who didn’t know, e107 is a free (open-source) content management system that allows you to easily manage and publish your content online.
+The e107 CMS provides all the features you need to build a basic website or a fully interactive web portal and it doesn’t require any knowledge of programming languages in order to use it to build a website.

 Install e107 CMS on Ubuntu 15.04

 Step 1.
 First, make sure that all your system packages are up-to-date by running the following

 apt-get commands in the terminal.

 Step 2.
 Install LAMP (Linux, Apache, MariaDB, PHP) server.